-The best non-toxic sunscreen products for the whole family, including mineral sunscreen lotion, sticks and safe sunscreen sprays for kids and babies, athletes, sensitive skin, facial care and more.
+Helping you find the best non-toxic sunscreen products for the whole family, including mineral sunscreen lotion, sticks and sprays for kids and babies, athletes, sensitive skin, facial care and more.

 Swim suits, towels, organic snacks – check!
 Sounds like you’re ready to head out for some fun in the sun.
 But what about the sunscreen?

-If you still using conventional, chemical-based sunscreens – the kind found at most drugstores or mass merchants – now’s a good time to make the switch to a natural, non-toxic sunscreen brand.
+If you still using conventional, chemical sunscreens – the kind found at most drugstores or mass merchants – now’s a good time to make the switch to a natural, non-toxic sunscreen brand.

 One of the most troubling aspects of chemical sunscreen ingredients is that they are absorbed into the bloodstream after only one use, and can be detected in blood weeks after application.